cudmore/pie/readme.md

 If you get any errors then there is a problem with the Pi Camera.

-Make sure the Pi Camera is activated
+Make sure the Pi Camera is activated.

 ```
 # type this at a command prompt